 Whether it is new or experienced personnel in almost all Test Laboratories I visit during the year, I find that the understanding of the vibration controller(s) used in the laboratory could be better.
 Often the "modus operandi" is "figure it out and get the report done!"
 This tutorial will focus on the vibration controller in the vibration laboratory, including the sensor, and where necessary the shaker system.
-The discussion will include, for Random vibration testing degrees of freedom (DOF), Resolution, Control Strategy (Averaging.
-Maximum and Minimum), for Sine testing control channel processing (unfiltered - usually called broadband RMS or Peak, and filtered - usually called tracking filter), sweep rate, and error correction or compression.
+The discussion will cover random vibration topics such as degrees of freedom (DOF), resolution, and control strategy (average, maximum, minimum) as well as sine vibration control channel processing (unfiltered, usually called broadband root mean square [RMS] or peak and filtered, usually called tracking filter), sweep rate, and error correction or compression.
 Classical Shock and Shock Synthesis will be reviewed for waveform types and levels with respect to the displacements and acceleration required for performance on most common Electrodynamic shaker systems.
 The attendee will leave the session with a better understanding of existing control and analysis systems and be able to perform elementary pre-test calculations to determine if the test specification will run on the laboratory excitation systems.
 This tutorial is intended as an introductory and review session for all.

 Session 2 - Helium Refrigeration System

 Instructor: John P. Barrett, P.E.